-The result?
-Your brain doesn't function normally.
-If you've suffered a concussion, vision may be disturbed, you may lose equilibrium, or you may fall unconscious.
+The result is your brain doesn't function as it should.
+If you've had a concussion, vision may be disturbed, you may lose equilibrium, or you may fall unconscious.
 In short, the brain is confused.
-That's why Bugs Bunny often saw stars.

 Concussions can be tricky to diagnose.
-Though you may have a visible cut or bruise on your head, you can't actually see a concussion.
-Signs may not appear for days or weeks after the injury.
+Though you may have a visible cut or bruise on your head, you can't see a concussion.
+Signs of a concussion may not appear for days or weeks after the injury.
 Some symptoms last for just seconds; others may linger.

 Concussions are fairly common.
 Some estimates say a mild brain trauma is sustained every 21 seconds in the U.S. But it's important to recognize the signs of a concussion so you can take the proper steps to treat the injury.

 There are some common physical, mental, and emotional symptoms a person may display following a concussion.
 Signs of traumatic brain injury include:

 - Balance problems or dizziness

 - Blurred vision